obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### What specific metrics should inform a rollback?

-Unhealthy CCI drivers which can't get to a ready state and repeated failures to allocate pods in cases of free resources.
+Unhealthy CCI drivers which can't get to a ready state and repeated failures to allocate pods in cases of free resources, or cases where a node reports no free to the scheduler but the resource were not used (can be detected via available cpu resource counters on the node).

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?